-■ 8.
+□ 10.
 Apply a light coat of 30-minute epoxy in the stabilizer slot and the top and bottom of the stabilizer.
 Slide the stabilizer into position.
-Make sure the stabilizer is centered from side-to-side using the string method to re-align the stab with the fuselage.
-Insert the fin into the fin slot, but do not insert it completely.
-The fin is used to space the fin slot correctly while the epoxy sets.
+Make sure the stabilizer is centered.
+Use the string method to re-align the stab with the fuselage.
+Insert the fin into the fin slot.
+Do not insert it completely.
+The fin is used to space the fin slot correctly while the epoxy cures on the stab.
 Wipe off the excess epoxy with a paper towel dampened with denatured alcohol.
-Allow the epoxy to set completely before installing the fin.
+Allow the epoxy to cure fully before installing the fin.

-□ 9.
+☐ 11.
 Fit the fin all the way into the fin slot.
 Again, use a felttip pen to mark the fuselage onto the fin.
 Remove the fin from the fuselage and remove the covering from the fin.

-□ 10.
+☐ 12.
 Glue the fin into position using epoxy.
-Use a builder's square to make sure the fin is perpendicular to the stab.
+Use a builders square to make sure the fin is perpendicular to the stab.
 Wipe off the excess epoxy with a paper towel dampened with denatured alcohol.
-Masking tape can be used to hold the fin in position until the epoxy sets.
+Masking tape can be used to hold the fin in position until the epoxy cures.